PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-19-dembskiewert1.md

 Can a sequence with 800 bits of FI arise in a population by gradually fixing favorable alleles at 400 sites?
 Unless a design advocate can present a sound argument that it is impossible (or extremely improbable) for this to happen, then observing 880 bits of FI is not evidence for Design Intervention.

 In Dembski's 2002 book <em>No Free Lunch</em>, the probability of a sequence this good or better is described as the probability that it will arise by "chance" as opposed to "necessity".
 From that it was unclear whether "chance" included  processes such as natural selection.
 Or was that included in "necessity"?
-When I wrote a  refutation of Dembski's 2002 argument, I showed that natural selection could increase Functional Information (the article is in <em>Reports of the National Center for Science Education</em> in 2007, [here](https://ncse.ngo/has-natural-selection-been-refuted-arguments-william-dembski)).
+When I wrote a  refutation of Dembski's 2002 argument, I showed an example where natural selection could increase Functional Information (the article is in <em>Reports of the National Center for Science Education</em> in 2007, [here](https://ncse.ngo/has-natural-selection-been-refuted-arguments-william-dembski)).

 Functional Information, as used by Szostak and Hazen, was never intended to measure the evidence for Design.
 They never assumed that high levels of FI could not be achieved by natural evolutionary processes.
 But FI has been used in that way by ID advocates such as, for example, Kirk Durston.